 The Configure button opens a new window with settings specific to the selected input device, such as the host MIDI device to use for System MIDI.

 Standalone MPU-401

-Emulate a standalone Roland MIDI Processing Unit ISA card, which allows for MIDI input and output without a MPU-401-equipped sound card, and for running the few applications which require intelligent mode capability.
+Emulate a standalone Roland MIDI Processing Unit ISA card, which allows for MIDI input and output without a MPU-401-equipped sound card.

 The I/O port and IRQ can be configured through the Configure button.